 CAPE MAY COUNTY PARK AND ZOO

 This beautiful zoo is massive and FREE!
-Spend the day exploring exotic animals and learning about conservation efforts, take a leisurely stroll around the park, or get wild and climb their new aerial adventure course, complete with zip lines, swings, and obstacles for the whole family.
+Spend the day exploring exotic animals and learning about conservation efforts, stroll around the park, or get wild and climb their new aerial adventure course, complete with zip lines, swings, and obstacles for the whole family.
 Don’t forget to pick up the quintessential stuffed animal at the gift shop on your way out!

 BEER AND WINE TRAIL